Elgin, North Dakota

 Elgin is a city in Grant County, North Dakota, United States.
 The population was 543 at the 2020 census.

 History

 Elgin was platted in 1910 when the railroad was extended to that point.
 The town was originally known as Shanley, but when the Northern Pacific Railroad came through town, they objected to the name as it was too similar to Stanley (the seat of Mountrail County), so the citizens were asked to choose a new name.
 At one point, one committee member checked the time on his Elgin pocket watch and suggested the brand name, which was found to be acceptable.
 A post office has been in operation at Elgin since 1910.

 On July 4, 1978 an F4 tornado struck Elgin, causing five deaths and 35 injuries.
+The ninth deadliest storm in North Dakota's recorded history, and the deadliest Independence Day tornado nationwide, Elgin's Independence Day Tornado crumpled the town's water tower.